JOHN POUNDS, EDUCATIONAL REFORMER

-Thomas Guthrie built upon Pounds' idea of free schooling for working class children and started a ragged school in Edinburgh.
+Thomas Guthrie, the Scottish philanthropist built upon Pounds idea of free schooling for working class children and started a ragged school in Edinburgh.

 John Pounds was born on June 17th 1766 in St Mary's Street, Old Portsmouth.
 His father was a sawyer who worked in Portsmouth Dockyard and aged just twelve years old, John himself took employment as an apprentice shipwright in the Dockyard.